codesandbox/codesandbox-client/standalone-packages/react-sandpack/README.md

 Your `Sandpack` can start with a predefined `template`.
 A template is a collection of files and dependencies, a basic starter for a project if you want.
+The `react` template in this instance, has the starter files of a _create-react-app_ project.

 ```tsx
 <Sandpack template="react" />